pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 ![my life](expectations.png){: h='300'}

+Yes, that kind of problem.
+Incorporating several constraints into an optimization model can result in infeasible problems

-Yes, that kind of problems.
-So you quickly learn, after a few "negotiations" with the client that  __not all the constraints have the same "importance"__, some of them can be relaxed some others not, and you have to "tweak" your model to do so.
+However, after negotiating with your counterpart and explaining that it is not a mathematical problem but an __expectations problem__, you may come to an agreement that __not all constraints hold the same level of "importance"__.
+Some constraints can be relaxed, while others cannot, and you may need to adjust your model accordingly.

-## Easy-to-Implement Solutions
+So let's explain the most common solutions when facing this "infeasible" optimization problems:
+## The "easy-to-implement" solutions

-On the open source world, you usually have a very limited amount of solvers and among those the most frequent alternative it's to use ["elastic constraints"][2] ([tutorial][3]).
-Which its one of the easiest solutions.
+On the open source world, you usually have a very limited amount of solvers and among those the most frequent alternative it's to use ["Elastic Constraints"][2] ([tutorial][3]) or ["relaxation via objective function penalization"][12].

-Basically what we do its to define a region $D$ where the constraint will be penalty free.
+On the Elastic Constraint approach what we do is to define a region $D$ where the constraint will be penalty free.
+Where $D$ usually consist by a lower and upper bound $D=[{d}_{low},{d}_{high}]$, along with a penalty cost `rhs`, `lhs`

 $$ g(x) = c \to g(x) \in D $$

-Where $D$ consist usually by lower and upper bound $D=[{d}_{low},{d}_{high}]$, along with a penalty cost `rhs`, `lhs`.
-The [documentation][1] is not very clear, but based on the [tutorial][3], it seems like this will add a penalization term into the objective function (1), which is manually added into the definition of the elastic constraint  `[l]rhs`.
+The [documentation][1] its not very clear on how this constraint its relaxed, but based on the [tutorial][3], it seems like this will add a penalization term into the objective function $(1)$, which is manually added into the definition of the elastic constraint  `[l]rhs`.

-$$\min f(x) - rsh*\delta_{g} \tag{1}  $$
+$$\min f(x) - rsh*\delta_{g}^{+} - lhr*\delta_{g}^{-} \tag{1}  $$

 $$\text{st. }  x \in S$$

-Another possible alternative is that this actually solves a sub-optimization problem that minimizes the deviation of the constraint, given that we need the problem to be feasible (2).
-However, in my practical experience, I found that the results were inconsistent.
+Based on the [documentation][1], it is not clear if the solver relaxes the constraint in a certain way or solves a sub-optimization problem $(2)$ that minimizes the deviation of the constraint.
+It could be either of these approaches.
+However, in my practical experience implementing elastic constraints, I found the results to be inconsistent.
+It appears that the first alternative is the one used.

 $$ \min {\delta_{high}*lhs + \delta_{low}*rhl}  \tag{2} $$